-- Cooperative Research and Development Agreements (CRADA) enable collaborative research by Berkeley Lab and one or more partners for shared benefit.
+- Cooperative Research and Development Agreements (CRADA) enable collaborative research by LBNL and one or more partners for shared benefit.
 Partners can retain rights to their own inventions made under a CRADA and have the first right to license Lab intellectual property generated through the CRADA.
 All CRADAs must have in-kind support from the Partner, even when the project is being paid for solely with Partner funds.
 In-kind refers to non-cash contribution of labor, property, or services provided by a Participant in support of the CRADA effort.
-In-kind contributions include personnel, personal property (equipment and supplies) and capital equipement.
+In-kind contributions include personnel, personal property (equipment and supplies) and capital equipment.

 - Gifts may be made for institutional and development funding.
 For donor instructions and required forms, go to IPO’s Gifts page.